DerCodeDev/CVAC/README.md

 Sierra's VMD's are working as well with CVAC.

-Sierra bought Coktel Vision due to their VMD format.
+Sierra Entertainment bought Coktel Vision due to their VMD format.

 # Requirements: